turinggraph/numpygraph/README.md

 # numpygraph
-impolement graph deep and normal algrithom base on numpy
+imploement graph deep and normal algorithm base on numpy